SeanezLab/CM_workflow/README.md

 1. After clicking the gear icon to display settings, click `Input Devices` from the left-hand navigation pane
 2. Click the checkbox next to `USB-1608G (Serial: 01D99551)` (under the `Enabled`) column
 3. In the left-hand navigation pane, select `Input Devices > Analog Boards > USB-1608G (Serial: 01D99551)`
-4. Click the `Simultaneous start` radio button in the `Sample rate` section
+4. In the `Sample rate` section, click the `Simultaneous start` radio button
 5. Change `Sample rate`/`samples per second` to some favorable value
     - What should this value be?

 ![Enable analog sources](assets/qtm_enable_analog.gif)

-7. Enable whichever analog channels are used by clicking the checkboxes in the `Channels` section
+7. In the `Channels` section, enable whichever analog channels are used by clicking the corresponding checkbox in the `Channel no` column
-    - These are analog channels that are not related to EMGs, so they may be different from EMGs in quantity and channel
+    - These analog channels are not related to EMGs, so they may be different from EMGs in quantity and channel number

 8. Click the `Apply` button
     - If EMGs are being used and haven't been configured, move on to [EMG configuration](#emg-configuration).
 Otherwise, move on to [synchronization](#synchronization)